 Aquarium maintenance should be performed on a weekly basis with a 25% water change and cleaning.
 You may also want to add scavengers to your Picasso’s aquarium to help you out with this in between.
 Failing to keep up with your water maintenance schedule could result in your Picasso falling ill.
 Common ailments include ich and fin rot which are both more often than not caused by poor water quality.

-Picasso Clownfish Diet
+What do Picasso Clownfish eat?

 As omnivores, Picasso Clownfish are not fussy eaters who in their natural habitat feast on crustaceans such as copepods, amphipods, algae, and polychaete worms.
 In captivity, however, they should be offered a dietary mix of live, frozen and dried.